ait-energy/iesopt-project-template/README.md

 ## Using this template

 > [!CAUTION]
-> If you are using Windows, make sure to CAREFULLY read the specific instructions below BEFORE executing anything!
+> If you are using Windows, make sure to carefully read the specific instructions below before executing anything!

 ### Instructions for Windows users